Light-Meson Spectroscopy with COMPASS: Introduction

 The understanding of the fundamental building blocks of matter has been a long-standing quest of mankind.
 According to the Greek philosopher Empedocles (around 500~B.C.), the universe is composed of Air, Fire, Water, and Earth.
 It was Democritus (460 to 371~B.C.) who had the vision of fundamental indivisible constituents~\cite{taylor:1999}: \begin{quote} By convention [there is] sweet and by convention [there is] bitter,\\ by convention [there is] hot, by convention [there is] cold, by convention [there is] color;\\ but in reality [there are only] atoms\footnote{From Ancient Greek \textgreek{ἄτομος} meaning indivisible.} and void. \begin{flushright} In:

 \end{flushright} \end{quote}

-It took more than 2000~years before in the 19th century Mendeleev and Meyer noticed patterns in the chemical properties of the chemical elements, indicating an underlying symmetry and hinting at atoms as the basic constituents of chemical elements.
+It took more than 2000~years before in the 19th century Mendeleev and Meyer noticed patterns in the chemical properties of the chemical elements, indicating an underlying symmetry and hinting at atoms as their basic constituents.
 This strategy was later to be repeated to find even more fundamental building blocks of matter.
 In the 20th century, scattering experiments with momentum transfers large enough to probe the internal structure of the colliding objects subsequently revealed the substructure of atoms, which are systems of negatively charged electrons and a positively charged nucleus bound together by the electromagnetic force, and that of atomic nuclei, which are composed of protons and neutrons held together by the nuclear or strong force.
 In addition to protons and neutrons, a large number of other strongly interacting particles, both with half-integer spin (called baryons\footnote{The term baryon was coined by A.~Pais~\cite{Pais:1953} and was derived from the Greek word \textquote{\textgreek{βαρύς}} for heavy, because at that time most known particles that were considered elementary had lower masses than the baryons.}) and integer spin (called mesons\footnote{Originally, C.~D.~Anderson and S.~H.~Neddermeyer proposed the term \textquote{mesotron}~\cite{Anderson:1938} that was derived from the Greek word \textquote{\textgreek{μέσος}} for intermediate for particles with masses between that of the electron and the proton.
 The term was later changed to meson~\cite{Bhabha1939}.}), was observed in experiments with cosmic rays and later at particle accelerators.
 The lightest member of the meson family is the pion, which was discovered by Powell in 1947.
 The kaon, the lightest particle containing strange quarks, was observed by Rochester and Butler in 1947.
 Many heavier mesons and baryons followed, suggesting that pions, protons and neutrons (\ie nucleons) were merely the lightest members of a large family of strongly interacting particles.
 Most of the heavier species of mesons and baryons are extremely unstable and decay after a very short time of the order of $\EE*{-24}\,\s$.
 Today, more than 200~mesons and more than 100~baryons have been identified~\cite{Tanabashi:2018zz}.